Layla (magazine)

-Layla was a first women's magazine published in Baghdad, Iraq, in 1923.
-It was published in the Arabic Language.
-The magazine which became the forerunner of the women's movement in Iraq ceased publication in 1925.
+Layla was an Arabic women's magazine published in Baghdad, Iraq beginning in 1923.
+The magazine, which became the forerunner of the women's movement in Iraq, ceased publication in 1925.

 History

-Layla was founded by Paulina Hassoun, a Jordanian woman migrated to Baghdad, in 1923 and focused exclusively on women's issues.
+Layla was founded by Jordanian immigrant Paulina Hassoun in 1923 and focused exclusively on women's issues.
 It was published 20 issues from 15 October 1923 to 3 January 1925.
 It was closed due to financial reasons and protests from conservatives.

 The magazine was a pioneer of its time and the next women's magazine was started only over a decade later.
 The magazine was started at time when the Iraqi women's movement itself started and the magazine was seen as a pioneer for raising women's issues including an editorial to the Iraqi Assembly to give women more rights in 1924.